The Best Surety Bond Companies for 2024

 As mentioned in the previous section, surety bonds and insurance are distinct products that both address different forms of risk that may take place in a business transaction.
 This is true for construction as well, so it is important to recognize how surety bonds and insurance look different in the construction industry.

 Insurance policies deal with many risks that may come up on a construction project.
 For instance, if you are working on a building and a fire destroys the structure while it is in progress, a builder’s risk policy will cover the damages.
 If you have a bulldozer stolen from a job site, certain types of inland marine policies will compensate for the loss.
 If an employee is injured on a job site, a liability policy will pay out the employee’s claims.
-In all of these examples, an incident could make it more difficult to complete the project as planned, but the policyholder is the main beneficiary: a contractor or project owner pays premiums to the insurer, and the insurer provides compensation to address the damage.
+In these examples, an incident could make completing the project as planned more challenging.
+Still, the policyholder is the primary beneficiary: a contractor or project owner pays premiums to the insurer, and the insurer provides compensation to address the damage.

 The surety bond arrangement distributes risk differently.
-If a contractor violates the terms of their contract or fails to perform in some way, the surety may advance the payment for an obligee’s claim, but the surety will ultimately collect the full amount of the payment from the contractor.
+If a contractor violates the terms of their contract or fails to perform in some way, the surety may advance the payment for an obligee’s claim.
+However, the surety bond issuer will ultimately collect the full amount of the payment from the contractor.
 This means that a construction bond primarily protects the financial interests of the obligee, who is frequently the project owner but may also be a primary contractor who sets bond requirements for a subcontractor or supplier.

 The Most Common Types of Construction Bonds

-As is the case in other fields, bonds in construction can fill a variety of roles and purposes under both commercial and contract bonds.
+As is the case in other fields, bonds in construction can serve numerous purposes.
 The most common types are bid, performance, and payment bonds, which are all various forms of contract bonds.
 These types are defined below, along with several other types that are used throughout the industry:

-• Contractor License Bonds – Contractor license bonds are a form of commercial bond that different types of contractors must purchase in order to be licensed by a government authority.
+- Contractor License Bonds – Contractor license bonds are a form of commercial bond that different types of contractors must purchase to be licensed by a government authority.
 They represent a promise that contractors will behave ethically and comply with all relevant rules and regulations for their industry in the jurisdiction in which they operate.

-• Maintenance Bonds – Once a project is complete, the owner of a construction project may want additional protection for particular defects or faults that may not become apparent until later.
-Maintenance bonds guarantee that the contractor will address certain faults and defects for some time after the project is complete.
+- Maintenance Bonds – Once a project is complete, the owner of a construction project may want additional protection for particular defects or faults that may not become apparent until later.
+Maintenance bonds guarantee that the contractor will address specific faults and defects for some time after the project is complete.

-• Supply Bonds – Supply bonds are a type of contract bond to ensure that suppliers provide the supplies and materials they agree to in a contract for a particular project.
+- Supply Bonds – Supply bonds are a type of contract bond that ensures that suppliers provide the supplies and materials they agree to in a contract for a particular project.

 Surety Bond Requirements for Construction

-When dealing with private owners, bond requirements will be at the owner’s discretion.
-If the owner is more risk averse or wants to deter contractors who do not have a strong track record from bidding, the owner may impose a bond requirement.
-However, most owners who require a surety bond understand that contractors will bid such projects at higher prices to account for the time and money spent to obtain bond coverage.
+When dealing with private owners, bond requirements will be at their discretion.
+If the owner is more risk-averse or wants to deter contractors who do not have a strong track record from bidding, the owner may impose a bond requirement.
+However, most owners who require a surety bond understand that contractors will bid on such projects at higher prices to account for the time and money spent to obtain bond coverage.

 Finally, prime contractors may also choose to establish bond requirements for suppliers and subcontractors.
 Contractors have a financial stake in making sure projects succeed, so they may want assurances from others working on the project that work will be completed or materials delivered as promised.